hy6219/be-smart-and-be-happy/README.md

 # be-smart-and-be-happy
-the one who want to study in embedded system+IoT
+the one who want to study in embedded system+IoT!!
-I will start to share my cpp release(.bin) file made by visual studio the code was referred by lecture[or sometimes I modified a part of it] Good Luck everyone!
+In here, I want to share cpp study with all!
+Thank you!
+Good Luck everyone!